 The most effective interview advice

-I hope you find the following tips helpful at your interviews.
-Trust me they work!
+I hope you find the following tips helpful.
+Trust me, they work!

 - What do you genuinely like about the company?
 Let it be known!